Hyperzsb/natalia-theme/_projects/project-3.md

 pinned: true
 ---

 This is the project 3 for testing.
 [In arcu accumsan arcu adipiscing accumsan orci ac](/).
 Felis id enim aliquet.
 Accumsan ac integer lobortis commodo ornare aliquet accumsan erat tempus amet porttitor.
 Ante commodo blandit adipiscing integer semper orci eget.
 Faucibus commodo adipiscing mi eu nullam accumsan morbi arcu ornare odio mi adipiscing nascetur lacus ac interdum morbi accumsan vis mi accumsan ac praesent.

+## Special Notes

+Before going to demonstrate the Markdown elements supported, there are several tips you should know about using Natalia:

+- Do not use H1 heading (`#`) in the main content, as there is already an H1 heading in the page, the title of the article.
+Multiple H1 headings will damage the consistency of the article.

-# Markdown Elements Supported
+## Markdown Elements Supported

 The Markdown engine of the Natalia Theme supports several common Markdown elements, including: